nuxt-modules/google-fonts/README.md

 Or locally:

 1. Clone this repository
-2. Install dependencies using `pnpm install`
+2. Install dependencies using `yarn install`
-3. Start development server using `pnpm dev`
+3. Start development server using `yarn dev`

 ## License